Bar3b0n3s/WoW335aTransportsGuide/Guide.md

 **[CONVENTION] Quick way to check the server knows your display id:** temporarily create a normal gameobject template using it and try to spawn it with the GM object-add command.
 That path *does* validate the display id and will tell you if it is missing.
 Delete it afterwards.

+This only proves the **DBC row** exists.
+It says nothing about collision — that check never consults the compiled model index and never complains when a display id is missing from it.
+To test collision, spawn the temporary object and try to stand on it.
+If you fall through, the extraction failed, not the DBC.

 ### 5.3 Navigation